security-assignments/security-assignments.github.io/books-and-films/index.md

 ---
-title: Security Book and Films list
+title: Books and Films
-layout: default
+layout: page
 id: security-readings-and-films-list
+redirect_from: /security-reading-and-film-list/
+include_toc: true
 ---

+A list of recommended security-related books and films.

 # Security Films

 {% assign films = site.films %}
 {% for film in films %}